 Good telltales are essential to enable you to set draught and twist plus an effective masthead wind indicator, wool tufts on the shrouds work well and I have even seen boats that have taped incense sticks to the shrouds, they burn very slowly and provide a smoke trail to show wind direction.

-At no time should the leech of the main be angled farther to weather than parallel to the centreline of the boat.
-In drifting conditions, the technique of trimming the upper batten parallel to the boom is dropped, and the upper batten is set parallel to the centreline.
+At no time should the leech of the main be angled farther to weather than parallel to the centreline.
+In drifting conditions, the technique of trimming the upper batten parallel to the boom is dropped.
+The upper batten is set parallel to the centreline.

 The traveller is sometimes pulled all the way to weather in super light conditions so that the slightest puff will allow the boom to lift easily, but as the breeze picks up, drop the traveller down again so the boom stays at or below the centreline while you are trimming the upper batten parallel to the boom.

 There isn’t anything slower in light air than having backwind at the luff of the main.
-With the main angled far off the centreline, the slot is in danger of being closed so to avoid this, flatten the mainsail, this lets you ease the main until the upper batten is parallel to the centreline without backwind.
+With the main angled far off the centreline, the slot is in danger of being closed.
+To avoid this, flatten the mainsail.
+This lets you ease the main until the upper batten is parallel to the centreline without backwind.

-Off the wind, the mainsail doesn’t require as much flow across it, so a full shape will make it more forgiving.
+Off the wind, the mainsail doesn’t require as much flow across it.
+A full shape will make it more forgiving.
 Ease the outhaul, and mast bend should be eliminated.

-On a reach, if the spinnaker is drooping, in many cases it is quicker to sail with the jib and douse the kite.
+On a reach, if the spinnaker is drooping, it is quicker to sail with the jib and douse the kite.

 With a symmetrical spinnaker adjust the pole height so that the clews are level and make sure that the sheet is light enough not to weigh the corner down and that the sheet is well eased.